 ADSO-3010.
 SPEEDWRITING IN NSPANISH LABORATORY.
 Credits: 0.
 Lecture hours per week: 1.
 Prerequisite(s): ESPA-3101.
 Corequisite(s): ADSO-3009 y ESPA-3102.
 This Laboratory course will be a complement of the Spanish Speed Writing course.
-It will be provided to the student additional exercises for practice through reading, writing, and taking dictation of material presented in class.
+It will provide the student with additional exercises for practice through reading, writing, and taking dictation of material presented in class.
 Also, the area of grammar in Spanish language will be reinforced to achieve an acceptable transcription.
 The course will be offered onsite, hybrid or remotely.